skilld-labs/kaizer/scripts/theme-generator/README.md

 `make lint:fix`)

 All warnings are interpreting by all kind of linters as errors, because everyone want to have clear theme.
-So if you are using CI or some custom scripts before `git commit` or something, which are linting sources - you will get failed results in case of `warnings`.
+So if you are using CI or some custom scripts before `git commit` for validation or something, you will get failed results even in case of `warnings`.

 ## Drupal's breakpoints in CSS and JS